Dry Acting Yeast 7g

 Tips: Water: is something so simple but can cause so much stress when making pizza, or bread dough in general.
 Most tap water is perfectly suitable for bread baking.
 However, very hard water will toughen the dough and slow fermentation, while very soft water will soften the dough, making it sticky.
 In these cases, it’s better to use bottled mineral water.

 Weather: it’s the weather.
 Namely, increased heat and humidity.
 Flour and yeast, the heart and soul of bread baking, are both affected by your kitchen’s micro-climate.
 So dough made on a hot summer day naturally rises more quickly than dough made in the dead of winter, when your kitchen is probably a lot cooler.
-You can help by warming your oven up, then turning it off and having a warm climate for the dough to rise.
+As the Aquaforno generates a lot of heat, placing the dough in a metal bowl next to it will allow it to rise on those cooler days.